 Nassau County’s Executive Order No. 7 reintroduces beach driving, beginning Friday, May 15, 2020 at 8 a.m.
 The Nassau County Board of Commissioners unanimously voted to allow on beach driving/parking for Nassau County, Florida residents (IDs required), in the beach plan proposed and then passed Wednesday, May 13, 2020.

 Emergency Order (Temporary)

-Note that this is a temporary emergency beach driving order will not be a permanent change.
+Note that this is a temporary emergency beach driving order.
 During the COVID-19 public health emergency that continues, Nassau County, Florida residents (only) will be allowed to drive onto the beachfront to park at Peters Point Park and American Beach (via Lewis Street).
 EXCEPTION — Active military, regardless of residency, will be allowed to drive onto the beach, as well.
 “Vehicle access is being limited to County residents and active military personnel only at this time to prevent overpopulation,” according to a Nassau County press release.